 In medical terms, a diuretic is any substance that increases the body’s production of urine.
 This process is called diuresis.
 Diuresis can be caused by several medical conditions, but it can also be caused by ingesting a diuretic chemical such as caffeine.

 So what does this have to do with tea?
-Since caffeinated teas are a diuretic, you might be worried that tea will dehydrate you over time.
+Since a caffeinated tea is a diuretic, you might be worried that tea will dehydrate you over time.
 However, doctors have shown that the amount of liquid you take in by drinking tea is more than the amount of liquid you’d lose in urine from the diuretic effect of tea.

 Does Tea Make You Pee?